ivanmanan/Tad-The-Therapist/README.md

-# To-Do List
-* Display the Web user interface onto a big screen so I can assess the Bootstrap scaling and whether everything will look fine in a bigger screen other than my laptop
-* Implement LCDK button trigger to pass first response into the text file
-* Computer program must implement busy.txt file
-* LCDK
-    * LCDK must read the busy.txt file
-    * LCDK must be able to read busy.txt file from computer
-    * LCDK must write "done.txt" and "input.txt" files
-* See specs sheet.

 # Tad-The-Therapist
 Code for senior design project.
 The design project was broken down into three segments\: the LCDK, the computer program, and the web server.